yanghuafang/lcc/README.md

 - Generate Parser.output to check shift-reduce, reduce-reduce conflicts `bison -d Parser.y -v`
 - Generate conflict counterexamples
-`bison -d Parser.y -Wcounterexamples &> Paser.counterexamples`
+`bison -d Parser.y -Wcounterexamples &> Parser.counterexamples`

+Building `lcc` (or running `bison` on `Parser.y`) reports shift/reduce and reduce/reduce conflicts.
+That is expected for this compact grammar: Bison resolves them with default rules, and the unit tests still pass.
+For a learner-oriented breakdown of each conflict group (subscript precedence, dangling `else`, `sizeof`, typedef names, and more), see [`docs/ParserConflicts.md`](docs/ParserConflicts.md).

 ## Compile .c file